TeamNewPipe/NewPipe/README.md

 We recommend method 1 for most users.
 APKs installed using method 1 or 2 are compatible with each other, but not with those installed using method 3.
 This is due to the same signing key (ours) being used for 1 and 2, but a different signing key (F-Droid's) being used for 3.
 Building a debug APK using method 4 excludes a key entirely.
 Signing keys help ensure that a user isn't tricked into installing a malicious update to an app.

-In the meanwhile, if you want to switch sources for some reason (e.g. NewPipe's core functionality was broken and F-Droid doesn't have the update yet), we recommend following this procedure:
+In the meanwhile, if you want to switch sources for some reason (e.g. NewPipe's core functionality breaks and F-Droid doesn't have the latest update yet), we recommend following this procedure:
 1. Back up your data via Settings > Content > Export Database so you keep your history, subscriptions, and playlists
 2. Uninstall NewPipe
 3. Download the APK from the new source and install it